 First coined in 2010 by Dave McCrory, the concept of “data gravity” treats data as if it were a planet or celestial object with mass.
 As data accumulates in an environment, applications and services that rely on that data will naturally be pulled into the same environment.
 The larger the “mass” of data there is, the stronger the “gravitational pull” and the faster this happens.
 Applications and services each have their own gravity but data gravity is by far the strongest, especially as:

-- The further away data is, the more drastic the impacts on application performance, and user experience.
+- The farther away data is, the more drastic the impacts on application performance and user experience.
 Keeping applications and services physically nearby reduces latency, maximizes throughput, and makes it easier for teams to build performant applications.

 - Moving data around has a cost.
 In most cases, it makes sense to centralize data to reduce that cost, which is why data tends to amass in one location or environment.
 Yes, distributed systems do allow organizations to partition data in different ways for specific purposes — for example, fencing sets of data by geographic borders to comply with regulations — but within those partitions, minimal data movement is still desirable.